JakeBrackney/Snack-Tracker-Frontend/README.md

 ## Description
-Snack Tracker is an app where users can keep track of their favorite and most memorable item on the menu from various restaurants they've been to.
+Snack Tracker is an app where users can keep track of their favorite restaurants including memorable items on the menu, awards won, budget, location, and when they went.
 Anyone can comment on a snack post and share their ideas about it.

 ## Preview